ENikS/LINQ/Angular/README.md

 ## Running sample

-1. Clone repository to your locak disk
+1. Clone repository to your local disk
 2. Install dependencies by running ```npm install```
 3. Run example by executing command ```npm run start```. ( Note on Windows it has to be Run as Administrator )